Thairo Estrada Player Props: Giants vs. Brewers

 Thairo Estrada At The Plate

-- Estrada has an OPS of .895, fueled by an OBP of .395 and a team-best slugging percentage of .500 this season.
+- Estrada leads San Francisco with a slugging percentage of .516, fueled by 12 extra-base hits.

-- Among qualifying hitters in MLB play, he ranks fourth in batting average, 21st in on-base percentage, and 46th in slugging.
+- Among the qualifying hitters, he ranks fifth in batting average, while his on-base percentage ranks 25th and he is 37th in slugging.

-- Estrada has reached base via a hit in 24 games this season (of 30 played), and had multiple hits in 11 of those games.
+- Estrada is batting .278 with one homer during his last games and is on a four-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.